danielsaidi/website_danielsaidi/collections/_posts/2023/2023-08-25-menu-gets-incorrect-separator-line-in-lists.md

 }
 ```

-Let's try it out by applying the menu style to a text-only menu, using a red circle as icon:
+Let's try this out by applying the menu style to a text-only menu, using a red circle as icon:

 ```swift
 struct ContentView: View {